dogweather/forkful/content/en/vba/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?

-Parsing a date from a string in Visual Basic for Applications (VBA) is about converting text that represents a date into a date data type.
-Programmers do this to manipulate dates more effectively in their applications, such as for comparisons, calculations, or formatting purposes.

 ## How to:
 VBA offers a straightforward way to parse a string into a date using the `CDate` function or the `DateValue` function.
 However, it's crucial that the string is in a recognizable date format.

 Here's a basic example using `CDate`: